 In the most general definition, efficiency is the relationship between benefits and costs.
-When talking about efficiency inside a company the central competitive dimension of what companies know how to do is to efficiently generate and transfer knowledge in an organizational context (Fliaster & Schloderer, 2010, Pinheiro et al., 2020).
+When talking about efficiency inside a company "the central competitive dimension of what firms know how to do is to create and transfer knowledge efficiently within an organizational context" (Fliaster & Schloderer, 2010:1521).
 This transfer, although its essential, it occurs with costs, opportunity costs of efforts and the time spent by the knowledge provider to find out what knowledge is useful to the receiver, sometimes needing to adapt and/or translate in order to be received in a successful way (Fliaster & Schloderer, 2010).

-In a cross-functional and interdisciplinary work environment the displaying of revolutionary innovations is imminent (Lichtenthaler, 2020), although its vital to overcome interpretive barriers, by transmitting know how through "coding schemes" and "conceptual frameworks" (Fliaster & Schloderer, 2010).
+In a cross-functional and interdisciplinary work environment the displaying of revolutionary innovations is imminent, although its vital to overcome interpretive barriers, by transmitting know how through "coding schemes" and "conceptual frameworks" (Fliaster & Schloderer, 2010:1521).